dojo/framework/src/shim/README.md

 TODO: Add sections on features of this package

+### Data Structures

+#### Map

+The [`dojo-shim/Map` class](docs/Map.md) is an implementation of the ES2015 Map specification without iterators for use in older browsers.

+#### WeakMap

+The `dojo-shim/WeakMap` class is an implementation of the ES2015 WeakMap specification without iterators for use in older browsers.
+The main difference between WeakMap and Map is that WeakMap's keys can only be objects and that the store has a weak reference to the key/value pair.
+This allows for the garbage collector to remove pairs.

+Look at [Map](docs/Map.md) for more information on how to use WeakMap.

 ## How do I use this package?

 TODO: Add appropriate usage and instruction guidelines